Trade Gold Trading

 The Elliot Wave Theory in Gold Trading

-When this theory is applied to Gold, the assumption is that the market will advance in a pattern of five waves - 3 up moves, numbered 1, 3 & 5 - which are separated by 2 down moves, number 2 and 4.
-When the three upward moves (1, 3, 5) are combined with the two downward moves (2, 4), they form the 5 Wave trading pattern.
+When this theory is applied to Gold, the assumption is that the market will advance in a pattern of five waves - 3 up moves, numbered 1, 3 and 5 - which are separated by 2 down moves, number 2 and 4.
+When the three upward moves (1, 3, 5) are combined with the two downward moves (2, 4), they form the 5 Wave pattern.

-The trading analysis theory further holds that each five-pattern upward move will be followed by a downward move also consisting of a three-pattern down moves - this time, 3 down ones are not numbered but use the letters A, B and C. So as to differentiate these from the 5 ones for the up move.
+The trading analysis theory further holds that each five-pattern upward move will be followed by a downward move also consisting of a three-pattern down moves - this time, 3 down ones are not numbered but use the letters A, B and C. So as to differentiate these from the 5 ones for the upwards move.

 Five pattern (dominant trend) - uses 1, 2, 3, 4, 5